 eClinical Solutions Q&A: The quest to transform raw data into drug discovery gold

 Top pharmaceutical companies sponsor over a hundred clinical trials annually, generating vast amounts of data.
-Harnessing this deluge is a monumental task. eClinical Solutions, led by CEO Raj Indupuri, tackles this through advanced applications of data analytics and machine learning with a strong emphasis on AI in clinical trials optimization.
-Specifically, eClinical Solutions taps AI/ML…
+Harnessing this deluge is a monumental task. eClinical Solutions, led by CEO Raj Indupuri, tackles this through advanced applications of data analytics and machine learning with an emphasis on AI in clinical trials optimization.
+Specifically, eClinical Solutions taps AI/ML for…

 A new microparticle approach may offer hope for reversing multiple sclerosis